ebzzry/ebzzry.github.io/en/fkd/kvm.md

 loading states (snapshots), creating screen and audio grabs, and a whole lot more.
 To learn more about them, click [here](http://wiki.qemu-project.org/Main_Page).

-QEMU with KVM is a powerful, fast, and flexible solution for doing [Full Virtualization](https://en.wikipedia.org/wiki/Full_virtualization).
+QEMU with KVM is a powerful, fast, and flexible solution for doing full virtualization.
 At least in my case, it out-performs the well-known options in the market.
 If you want to contribute to this project, head over to their [GitHub page](https://github.com/qemu/qemu).

 I hope this post helped you, in one way or another, learn more about QEMU and KVM and what it has to offer.